Browse answers to some of the most common questions about Pachamama Journeys.

 What about malaria?

-Since malaria is found in the rainforest region where we travel, we require that each participant take an anti-malarial preventative medicine.
-The most effective allopathic medicine with the least amount of side-effects that we’ve encountered is called Malarone.
-Herbal remedies such as those with Artemisia (wormwood) can also be a good option.
-Again, please consult with your personal physician for advice on your specific needs.
+Since malaria is found in the rainforest region where we travel, we require that each participant take an antimalarial preventative medicine.
+Please consult with your personal physician for advice on your specific needs.

 What kind of clothes should I bring?